 Top 25 Brutal Environmental Concerns That You Desperately Need To Know

-Over the last few decades, the exploitation of our planet and the degradation of our environment has gone up at an alarming rate.
-As our actions have been not in favor of protecting this planet, we have seen natural disasters striking us more often in the form of flash floods, earthquakes, blizzards, tsunamis, and cyclones.
+Consequently, we have seen natural disasters striking us more often in the form of flash floods, earthquakes, blizzards, tsunamis, and cyclones.

-Different environmental groups around the world play their role in educating people as to how their small actions, when combined together, can play a big role in protecting this planet.
+Different environmental groups worldwide play their role in educating people on how their small actions, when combined, can play a big role in protecting this planet.
 If you look at the environment around us, you can see that there are a number of issues that come to our attention.
-Here are 25 of the most important environmental concerns that you must keep an on today.

 Sooner or later, we will have to recognise that the Earth has rights, too, to live without pollution.
 What mankind must know is that human beings cannot live without Mother Earth, but the planet can live without humans.